mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The process of modelling the specific practices of accessing developer documents and help forums is a form of apprenticeship and a direct sharing of a professional cultural practice.

+Te takes a lead on looking for help on added a new GDP following enemies.
+He starts with menu, then book, then Da suggests googling and thus taking a step outside of the walled garden.

+Discussion.
+There are pros and cons stepping outside that garden.
+Confusion, conflicts, complexity. etc. Vs. generating new patterns and personalisation of game content.

 ## Interpersonal Plane (Guided Participation)